 All AeroSouth Products and Services made in North Carolina, USA!

 Combining the most advanced flow prediction methods with 40 years of experience in wing design, AeroSouth has developed a new rudder that significantly reduces drag.
 The board's hydrofoils and planform have been custom-designed for sailing craft at typical speeds.
 A unique aspect is the small, thin chord where the fin pierces the water's "free surface", lowering free-surface drag and moving the center of side force away from the water surface to reduce losses.
 The elimination of sweep and distribution of area fore and aft of the rudder's axis of rotation reduces weather helm to a minimum.

-CL/CD (ratio of lift to drag) versus angle of attack for the new AeroSouth FS rudder (red) and the legacy Sunfish rudder design (blue).
-The FS rudder has a 100% higher maximum CL/CD, meaning half the drag at the same side force.
+L/D (ratio of side force to drag) versus angle of leeway for the new AeroSouth FS rudder (red) and the legacy Sunfish rudder design (blue).
+The FS rudder has a 100% higher maximum L/D, meaning half the drag at the same side force.
 Low sweep and a modern, laminar hydrofoil shape result in low weather helm and better performance when maneuvering.

 AeroSouth's FS rudder has been inspired by the important work of famed Dutch scientist Joop Slooff, whose hydrodynamics research played a critical role in the inverse taper / winged keel of the 1983 America's Cup winner, Australia II.
 (Slooff and the owner of AeroSouth, Kent Misegades, attended the same graduate school, the Von Karman Institute of Fluid Dynamics in Brussels, Belgium.)

 The standard Sunfish rudder is a simple design with high sweep and a relatively flat cross-section.
 It creates more drag than the standard daggerboard despite having 40% less area.
 With the daggerboard retracted, it produces most of the underwater parasite drag.
 Its high sweep reduces maximum side force while increasing weather helm and drag.
 Of fiberglass construction, it is heavy and brittle, making it vulnerable to damage and difficult to repair.